-Usually, the extra amount will be deducted from your Social Security or RRB payment.
+Usually, Medicare or the RRB will deduct the extra amount from your Social Security or RRB payment.
 If Medicare or the RRB bills you for the extra amount instead of deducting it from your Social Security or RRB payment, then you must pay the extra amount to Medicare or the RRB, not your plan.
 If you don't pay the extra amount, you could lose your Medicare drug coverage (Part D).
 You may not be able to join another plan right away, and you may have to pay a late enrollment penalty for as long as you have drug coverage.